-Braised oxtail – this was mouth-watering, rich, unctuous and enriched with a combination of spices indicative of Chinese cooking .
+Braised oxtail – this was mouth-watering, rich, unctuous and enriched with a combination of soy, star anise and other spices synonymous with Chinese cooking.

-Chiu Chow Fun Gor – Just look at that translucent skin bursting at the seams full of filling and flavour.
+Chiu Chow Fun Gor – translucent pastry skin bursting at the seams full of filling and flavour.

 Malaysian steamed sponge – I couldn’t take a picture fast enough!